cbarkr/blog/content/homelab/part 2.md

 ```
 ### Entering the Cockpit

-> [!note] Note
+> [!info] Info
-> Contrary to many tutorials that suggest that you need to first start cockpit using `systemctl start --now cockpit`, I found that this is unnecessary
+> Contrary to many tutorials' suggestions that Cockpit must be started using `systemctl start --now cockpit`, Cockpit will start on demand (as below)

 Cockpit will start on demand when a browser accesses `localhost:9090` (or whichever port it is configured to use).
 This should produce the following login page: